nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 For a while there seemed to be nothing to say.
 When at last Shine spoke it was to make a quite irrelevant statement:

-"Lindy--- I'm crazy 'bout you."
+"Lindy--- I'm crazy &rsquo;bout you."

 Still she did not look at him, but she said:

 "That's how I know about you.
 That's how I know you're not really hard.
 That's why I don't want you to bother---him.
-You say you'd be doing it for me---but you could kill him and it wouldn't give me any satisfaction---just make me unhappy because you'd done it and kept us apart---maybe for life------ So if you bother him now, knowing I don’t want you to, knowing it won’t give me any satisfaction and 'll only make me unhappy, why then you’ll just be doing it for your *own* satisfaction.
+You say you'd be doing it for me---but you could kill him and it wouldn't give me any satisfaction---just make me unhappy because you'd done it and kept us apart---maybe for life------ So if you bother him now, knowing I don’t want you to, knowing it won’t give me any satisfaction and &rsquo;ll only make me unhappy, why then you’ll just be doing it for your *own* satisfaction.
 You’ll just be proving again to yourself how tough and tight you are.
 It won't be because you’re crazy about me---that’ll just be the excuse."

 He went through a good deal of figuring before he answered that.
 What he eventually said was:

-“Well---I’m crazy 'bout you, Linda.”
+“Well---I’m crazy &rsquo;bout you, Linda.”

 Only then did she look fully at him, and again there were stars in her eyes, and color deep in the honey of her skin.
 She gave him that little halting laugh and said, “The walls must be tumblin’ down.”